Crepidotus mollis

-Crepidotus mollis is a species of mushroom.
-The common names of the species include peeling oysterling, soft slipper, and jelly crep.
+Crepidotus mollis, commonly known as the peeling oysterling, soft slipper, jelly crep, or flabby crepidotus, is a species of mushroom.
+It is regarded as inedible.

 Description

 The cap is 1–5 cm wide and kidney shaped.
 The cap is white when it is young and when it gets older, it turns ochre.
 The flesh of the cap is white and flabby, and can be broken easily.
 It has brown fibrils and scales which wear away, leaving a smooth surface.
 The upper layer of the cap is elastic and can be stretched slightly at the margin.
 The gills are pale brown and soft.
 The spores are elliptical and smooth, producing a brown spore print.
 The stalk is rudimentary or lacking.
-Crepidotus crocophyllus looks similar to this species and is sometimes confused with it.

 The species resemble a globe in moist weather.
 The species has a relative large size compared to other species in the genus Crepidotus.
 The fungus Hypomyces tremellicola is a parasite that deforms this species' cap.